Jakarta Server Pages Static Analysis Tool

 Confirm that the following files required to execute this tool exist in the static-analysis/jspanalysis directory of the tools project.

-• config.txt … JSP static analysis tool configuration file
+• config.txt … Jakarta Server Pages static analysis tool configuration file

-• transform-to-html.xsl … Definition file for converting JSP static analysis result XML to HTML
+• transform-to-html.xsl … Definition file for converting analysis result XML to HTML

-Refer to JSP Static Analysis Tool Configuration Change Guide for more information about these files.
+Refer to Jakarta Server Pages Static Analysis Tool Configuration Change Guide for more information about these files.

 Confirm that the following definition exists in nablarch-tools.xml of tools project.